 Find afternoon tea ideas to take your tea party to the next level (and save you money!).
 Afternoon tea is a tradition we all love to indulge in, with scones and cream, cakes, tiny triangle sandwiches… There is so much to make it special and to get excited about.

-We’ve got afternoon tea recipes for the ultimate tea party.
+We’ve got afternoon tea ideas brimming with recipes for the ultimate tea party.
 Whether you’re looking to host a summer lunch with a twist or a birthday party with style, we’ve got the recipes for you.
 From classic sandwiches to cake recipes worthy of fine china.

 Things you will need to host afternoon tea: